top of page

 David Hambrook

-Bringing his expertise of the global Jersey breed scene to the role, David has more recently re-positioned to a workplace setting that sees him spending the majority of his time on managing the Society’s Jersey Overseas Aid funded Dairy for Development programmes.
+Bringing his expertise of the global Jersey breed scene to the role, David re-positioned to a workplace setting that sees him spending the majority of his time managing the Society’s Jersey Overseas Aid-funded Dairy for Development programmes since 2017.

 bottom of page